yabadabu/godot_flow/README.md

 * Select one node.
 For example ```Grid```
 * Press 'D' to visualize in the 3D scenes the points as white boxes
 * Tweak parameters of the selected node, like the number of elements in the grid node, or the Size
-* Press 'E' to visualize in the Data Inspector panel and see the actual values of each point
+* Press 'E' to toggle the visualization in the Data Inspector panel and see the actual values of each point
+    * Click on each row to highlight the point in the 3d scene as a magenta point

 # Features